Ottawa posts $1.3-billion deficit in December

 The federal deficit grew to $14-billion with three months to go in the current fiscal year, according to new Finance Department figures.

-The monthly Fiscal Monitor report, released Friday, shows Ottawa ran a $1.3-billion deficit in December 2016 compared to a surplus of $2.2-billion in December 2015.
-Over the first nine months of the current fiscal year, the $14-billion deficit compares to a $3.2-billion surplus over the same period of the previous year.
+The monthly Fiscal Monitor report, released Friday, shows Ottawa ran a $1.3-billion deficit in December, 2016, compared with a surplus of $2.2-billion in December, 2015.
+Over the first nine months of the current fiscal year, the $14-billion deficit compares with a $3.2-billion surplus over the same period the previous year.

 Outside observers of Ottawa’s bottom line – including the Parliamentary Budget Officer and the University of Ottawa’s Institute for Fiscal Studies and Democracy – have recently stated that this year’s deficit will likely be smaller than what Finance Minister Bill Morneau projected in his November fiscal update.